duduclx/graphina/README.md

 # graphina
-to use with debian 64bits (amd64)

-tested on debian 8 jessie amd64
+> to use with debian 64bits (amd64) and tested on debian 8 jessie amd64

-no grafana package for I386.

 # !!
 This project is not ready to use at this time !! #
-Come back later

-cheers

 # task list:
 - [ ] have a working graphite